 To most tourists, the riches of Jaipur comprise its magnificent Amber Fort and the breathtaking gems and fine carpets on sale behind dusty shop fronts.
 We can also appreciate the stark rocky hillsides, beautiful lakes and exciting birdlife which combine to make the city a must on any visit to Northern India.
 We will spend half a day visiting the traditional tourist sites, plus two half days of birding.
 Desert Wheatear, Eastern Pied Wheatear, Long-billed Pipit, Grey-necked Bunting, Indian Courser, Jungle Bush Quail, Sirkeer Malkoha and Rufous-tailed Lark are all possible.
 Opposite our excellent hotel is the Jal Mahal, a large lake which holds hundreds of birds including Indian River Tern, Marsh Sandpiper, Temminck’s Stint and Greater Flamingo.

 We will then fly to Raipur where we will stay overnight.
-The next day we will drive to Kanha, birding on the way, and arrive for lunch.
+The next day we will drive to Kanha, birding on the way, arriving in time for lunch.

-On day 15 we will fly back from Nagpur to Delhi, allowing plenty of time to connect with our flight back to the UK.
+On day 15 we will fly back from Jabalpur to Delhi.
+We will get back to Delhi mid-afternoon, giving us plenty of time to relax at the beautiful Uppal Orchid Hotel before our flight home the next morning.

 ACCOMMODATION AND FOOD

-Full-board accommodation will be provided, with two nights at the Residence Hotel in Delhi, two nights at the Raj Niwas Palace, Dholpur, three nights at the Bagh Hotel, Bharatpur, two nights at the Hotel Trident in Jaipur, one night at the Babylon International Hotel, Raipur, and four nights at the Hotel Baagh, Kanha.
+Full-board accommodation will be provided, with two nights at the Crown Plaza Hotel in Delhi, three nights at the Raj Niwas Palace, Dholpur, two nights at the Bagh Hotel, Bharatpur, two nights at the Hotel Trident in Jaipur, one night at the Gateway Hotel, Raipur, four nights at the Hotel Baagh, Kanha and one night at the Uppal Orchid Hotel, Delhi.
 All accommodations are of a high standard and all offer continental cuisine as well as a wide choice of local dishes.
 Most lunches will be taken at our hotels.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with breakfast on 5th, ending with dinner on 18th), local transport by coach, soft drinks at meal times, all safari activities (jeep drives, elephant rides, boat trips), all reserve and site entrance fees, domestic flight, international flights and airport taxes.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with breakfast on 9th, ending with breakfast on 23rd), local transport by coach, soft drinks at meal times, bottled water throughout, all safari activities (jeep drives, boat trips), all reserve and site entrance fees, domestic flight, international flights.

 WHAT IS NOT INCLUDED

-Return flights from both London Heathrow and Manchester to Delhi (via Paris) using the scheduled services of Air France.
-Outbound flight departs early morning, return flight arrives back early morning.
+Return flights from London Heathrow to Delhi using the scheduled services of British Airways.
+Outbound flight departs late morning, return flight arrives back mid-afternoon.
 Flights may also be available from other UK airports with KLM.
 Please contact us for details.

 Painted Stork at Bharatpur